muxyz/website/paper.md

 <div id="blurb">
 <h2>Governance</h2>
 <p>
-The Mu operating system and network will be governed by a member based community interest company (CIC).
+The Mu platform and network will be governed by a member based community interest company (CIC).
 This will allow members to come and go over time but maintain a cohesive structure for the long term.
 This is in contrast to a share based organisation that ultimately has to